Jon Moulton: Personal life

 Moulton is married with two children and now lives in Guernsey.
 He is an active private investor and a director of numerous public and private companies.
-He is currently Chairman of finnCap, The International Stock Exchange and Anti-Microbial Research Limited.
+He is chairman of finnCap and Anti-Microbial Research Limited.
 Other personal investments include: Ashmore, Funding Circle, The Guernsey Pub Company, Manolete Partners and Atom Bank.
-Jon Moulton is a member of the Board of the Corporate Finance Faculty of the Institute of Chartered Accountants and is a director of the think tank, The Centre for Policy Studies.
+Moulton is a member of the Board of the Corporate Finance Faculty of the Institute of Chartered Accountants and a director of the think tank, The Centre for Policy Studies.

-Moulton is also an Honorary Fellow of University College London and a Trustee of the UK Stem Cell Foundation and the J P Moulton Charitable Foundation.
+Moulton is an honorary fellow of University College London and a Trustee of the UK Stem Cell Foundation and the J P Moulton Charitable Foundation.

 Charity Trust

 The Jon Moulton Charity Trust was set up in 2018 to continue the work of his previous charity, J P Moulton Charitable Foundation which was established in 2004.
 The principal aim of the Charity is to fund non-commercial clinical trials with the aim to make clinical advances and promote the relief of suffering.

 Since its inception, the charity has funded over 150 clinical trials which have been selected based on high quality science with the potential to have a direct benefit to patients.
 The trials have been conducted in a wide range of therapy areas including respiratory, women's health, oncology, cardiovascular, diabetes, multiple sclerosis, several rare diseases, COPD, paediatrics and the funded trials are usually interventional.
 The Foundation has also entered into several joint ventures with other medical charities to help support larger trials.
 As of May 2020, Moulton has committed £47 million to clinical trials.

+In the 2024 Birthday Honours, Moulton was appointed a Commander of the Order of the British Empire (CBE) for charitable service.